noaione/yuusha-shoukan-ln/sources/v01/chapter2.md

 begin with, and since I didn't go out, except for this irrational little demon girl, there doesn't seem to be any incident that happened, so it was very peaceful...
-Well, though I say that, there's a saying in my beloved hometown that tells about “the calm before the storm”...
+Well, though I say that, there's a saying in my beloved hometown that tells about _the calm before the storm_...

 [...An invitation?]